canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 ### Machine is fully attached

-Then as the opposite example, here the output users will see in MOTD when run on a LTS machine whith `esm-infra` and `esm-apps` services enabled:
+Then as the opposite example, here the output users will see in MOTD when run on a LTS machine with `esm-infra` and `esm-apps` services enabled:

 ```
 Expanded Security Maintenance for Applications is enabled.